 Lachlan’s ‘hunterpunter’ have finished 101st (2012), fifth (2013), 1878th (2014), 920th (2015), 1219th (2016), 767th (2017), 2449th (2018) and 111th (2019).

-Lachlan, who plays field hockey and futsal in his spare time, is an avid watcher of all sports, to the point where his girlfriend is now taking after him, sitting 200th overall in SuperCoach for 2020.
+Lachlan, who plays field hockey and futsal in his spare time, is an avid watcher of all sports, to the point where his girlfriend is now taking after him, with a top 300 finish overall in SuperCoach for 2020.

 So Honeyball couldn’t ignore Lachlan’s feats and decided to catch up for a chat to understand his winning formula.